 Q.11: What did he do with his pocket money?

 Ans: Daiches got a few pence weekly as his pocket money.
-He put his pocket money in a moneybox and saved it.
-He was not allowed to spend his pocket money in his early childhood.
+He put his pocket money in a moneybox and, thus saved it.
+He did not have to spend in his early childhood.